MohamedKhedr700/core-gate/README.md

 To define the gates, we can use two ways.

-But remember if `getGates` method is defined, the `config/gate.php` gates will be ignored.
+But remember if `getGates` method is defined, the `config/gate.php` gates will be ignored for this gateable class.

-1.Define `getGates` method.
+1.Define `getGates` method and add your eventable class to `config/gate.php` gateables.

 ``` php
 <?php